-The Effect date is the date a claim becomes payable.
+The Effect date is the day after the claim period end date and is when a claim becomes payable.
 Effect dates are specified under their respective payment type.

-The Australian Apprentice must be employed by the employer as an Australian Apprentice at the Effect date to be able to claim payments, unless otherwise specified.
+The Australian Apprentice must be employed by the employer as an Australian Apprentice for the full claim period to be eligible for an apprentice or employer payment, unless otherwise specified.